About This Product

 - Provides a data recording system to monitor progress

-The Quick Tips are available in two formats: As an online module on the WPS Online Evaluation System, or as a downloadable PDF.
+The Quick Tips are available in two formats: as an online module on the WPS Online Evaluation System and in print.

-The PDF version of the Quick Tips can be used as a quick reference guide in the classroom, in meetings, or at home.
+The print version of the Quick Tips can be used as a quick reference guide in the classroom, in meetings, or at home.

 Users and Applications